gumaerc-testorg/cms.621-fall-2024/content/pages/instructor-insights.md

 ### Typical Student Background

-Students in the course were not expected to have any background in media studies; most had not previously taken [*CMS.100 Introduction to Media Studies*](https://ocw.mit.edu/courses/cms-100-introduction-to-media-studies-fall-2014/).
+Students in the course were not expected to have any background in media studies; most had not previously taken {{% resource_link "2fbf7458-80ba-4285-a163-fdcc53500020" "*CMS.100 Introduction to Media Studies*" %}}.

 ## How Student Time Was Spent